-White House defends travel ban as provocations mount

-PALM BEACH, Fla.
-(AP) — A top White House aide renewed support for President Donald Trump's embattled immigration order and praised a surge in deportations Sunday, as the new president faces a new provocation in the form of an apparent missile test by North Korea.
+Trump, advisers leave embattled Flynn's status uncertain

+The controversy surrounding Flynn comes as the young administration grapples with a series of national security challenges, including North Korea's reported ballistic missile launch.
+The president, who was joined at his Mar-a-Lago estate by Japanese Prime Minister Shinzo Abe, voiced solidarity with Japan.

+Trump meets Monday with Canadian Prime Minister Justin Trudeau and later in the week with Israeli Prime Minister Benjamin Netanyahu.

-The White House continues to weigh its options following a legal blow last week to Trump's immigration order suspending the nation's refugee program and barring citizens of seven Muslim-majority countries from entering the U.S.
+The White House is also dealing with fallout from the rocky rollout of Trump's immigration executive order, which has been blocked by the courts.
+The order was intended to suspend the nation's refugee program and bar citizens of seven Muslim-majority countries from entering the U.S.

-Stephen Miller, Trump's chief policy adviser and one of the architects of the order, maintained in a round of Sunday show interviews that the president has sweeping executive authority when it comes to barring foreigners he deems pose a risk to the country.
+Miller, who was one of the architects of the order, maintained in a round of Sunday show interviews that the president has sweeping executive authority when it comes to barring foreigners he deems pose a risk to the country.
 He said Trump will do "whatever we need to do, consistent with the law, to keep this country safe" and slammed judges who've stood in his way.

 "This is a judicial usurpation of the power.
 It is a violation of judges' proper roles in litigating disputes.
 We will fight it," Miller said in an interview on "Fox News Sunday."

 As for the administration's next steps, Miller said that "all options" remain on the table," including a Supreme Court appeal.
-Trump said on the plane ride to Florida on Friday that he was considering signing a "brand new order" as early as Monday to try to bypass the legal challenges.
+Trump said on the plane ride to Florida on Friday that he was considering signing a "brand-new order" as early as Monday to try to bypass the legal challenges.

 "As you know, we have multiple options, and we are considering all of them," Miller said on ABC's "This Week."